At the scale that Facebook operates, several traditional approaches to serving web content break down or simply aren’t practical.

 For more information, check out the article on “How Is Facebook Deploying Big Data?”

 Facebook uses several different languages for its different services.
 PHP is used for the front-end, Erlang is used for Chat, Java and C++ are also used in several places (and perhaps other languages as well).
-Thrift is an internally developed cross-language framework that ties all of these different languages together, making it possible for them to talk to each other.
+Apache Thrift is an internally developed cross-language framework that ties all of these different languages together, making it possible for them to talk to each other efficiently at scale.
+It was developed at Facebook for scalable cross-language services development.
 This has made it much easier for Facebook to keep up its cross-language development.

 Facebook has made Thrift open source and support for even more languages has been added.